google/flatbuffers/docs/source/Tutorial.md

 force all fields you set to actually be written.
 This, of course, increases the size of the buffer somewhat, but this may be acceptable for a mutable buffer.

+If this is not sufficient, other ways of mutating FlatBuffers may be supported in your language through an object based API (`--gen-object-api`) or reflection.
+See the individual language documents for support.

 ## JSON with FlatBuffers